mitakaGeorgiev/FitnesApp/README.md

 # FitnesApp
 I made this project in relation to my Master's Degree.
 Everyone can use this application even non registered users.
-The main idea behind it is after a visitor opens the application and sees the site is legitimate and gives good information he'll register so that way he'll have more options.
-He can open the bmi calculator and he'll save logs from the times he check it with the  input values like age, height and weight.
+The main idea behind it is after a visitor opens the application and sees the site is legitimate and gives good information after that he'll register.
+So that way he'll have more options.
+He can open the BMI calculator and he'll save logs from the times he checked it, with the values he input like age, height and weight.
 He can also apply for a trainer.
-Trainers on the other hand can setup a personal program and personal regime for each individual.They can even set the time a person takes a brake between sets.
+Trainers, on the other hand, can setup a personal program and personal regime for each individual.
+They can even set the time a person takes a brake between sets.
 Trainers get the values they put inside a regime or program, from databases.
 # Tools and technologies used for creating this project

 Eclipse & Java IDE - 2021 for realization of the project.